jyblackshaw/FBXEditor/README.md

 # Results
 - Since Launch 10/15/25 The FBXEditor has generated 5000$+ of revenue.
 - Invited to 2 Official Unity Asset Store Sales.
-- Invted to Game.tv Humble Bundle.
+- Invited to Game.tv Humble Bundle.